Sirens were wailing throughout Narazeth when Ngoc Huy learned that in just 2-3 minutes, Hamas rockets would be fired at the city where he was.

 Hotel where Vietnamese tourists stay in Israel.
 Photo: Ngoc Huy

 Vietnamese tourists arrive at the Jordan River.
-Video: Ngoc Huy
+Video : Ngoc Huy

-Therefore, Ms. Huong's company urgently applied for Jordanian visas for the stranded guests and asked the Vietnamese embassy in Israel for further support.
+Therefore, Ms. Huong's company urgently applied for Jordanian visas for stranded guests and asked the Vietnamese Embassy in Israel for further support.
 By October 12, the group had received Jordanian visas.
-Instead of flying from Tel Aviv, the Vietnamese group traveled by road to the Jordanian border and then flew from Queen Alia airport to Ho Chi Minh City on October 13 and 14.
+Instead of flying from Tel Aviv, the Vietnamese group traveled by road to the Jordanian border and then flew from Queen Alia Airport to Ho Chi Minh City on October 13 and 14.
 Because of the urgent booking due to the war situation, the group had to split into two flights.
 The first group of 27 guests flew on October 13.
 The second group of 14 guests flew on October 14.

 Vietnamese tourists stroll along the shore of the Sea of Galilee.
 Photo: Ngoc Huy